When thinking about a positive customer service experience in the past, what comes to mind?

 “Signed up for the "free trial" after which they debited my account $89.00 14 days later.
 I called them and they REFUSED to refund me -- this is a HUGE SCAM.
 There is a 30 day refund policy minus shipping charges.
 NO THERE ISN'T. I had to close my bank account as they continued to debit me an additional $89.43 the very next day and then a week later they debited an additional $44.72.
 This has been an ABSOLUTE nightmare.
 Customer service is RUDE, they talk over you.
 It's a scam and I also reported them to the BBB.” – Melissa, who is frustrated with Elite Test 360.

-Finally, do what Melissa (and more than 25,000 HighYa readers) has done by telling the world about their experiences.
+Finally, do what Melissa has done by telling other consumers about her experience.
 Consumer advocacy websites are purposely designed to give you and millions of other consumers a platform where your voice can be heard.

 More on Avoiding Scams & Shopping Smarter:

 - How to Check Facts & Never Fall for False Information Again